alastria/alastria-identity-schemas/AlastriaID/VerifiableAttestation/2022-11/README.md

     <td>dateTime</td>
     <td>
       The value of this property must be a combined date and time string.<br><br>
       The “validFrom” property will be added to the W3C VC data model to allow a distinction between the date a VC was issued (“issued”) and the date a VC becomes valid (“validFrom”).
-It is not yet included in the official W3C VC data mode.<br><br>
+It is not yet included in the official W3C VC data model.<br><br>
       Format:  <a href="https://datatracker.ietf.org/doc/html/rfc3339">https://datatracker.ietf.org/doc/html/rfc3339</a>
     </td>
   </tr>